cbracco/css-conventions/README.md

 <a name=naming-usage></a>
 ### Usage

-When writing CSS ID and class names, use **hyphens** to separate the name of the block from the name of the element, and use **underscores** to separate words in long names.
+When writing ID and class names, use **hyphens** to separate the name of the block from the name of the element, and use **underscores** to separate words in long names.

 This makes it easy to double-click and select different portions of the name, and easy to distinguish between a block name and an element name.